RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-annex.rst

 between now and when CRSP-2 is online and in production.

-:bluelight:`The CRSP ANNEX is a temporary storage solution the provides similar functionality to CRSP`, but is incapable or replicating all of CRSP's features or availability.
+:bluelight:`The CRSP ANNEX is a temporary storage solution the provides similar functionality to CRSP`, but is incapable or replicating all of CRSP features or availability.

  .. note:: RCIC will provide storage on CRSP ANNEX *only to groups who will commit to moving the data from
            the CRSP ANNEX to CRSP-2.*  The rate for CRSP-2 storage will be set once the procurement has been completed.